AndrewDHulse/Rogue-Forge/README.md

 - Premade templates for popular TTRPGs such as Pathfinder and Dungeons and Dragons 5E
 - Popular systems ruleset to impact dice rolls
 - A "Fudge Roll" feature for DMs
+- Protected Routes for DMs
+- Add and remove players to campaigns
+- Only players in the campaign can interact

 ## Known Issues